Southpaw (film): Production

 On December 13, 2010, DreamWorks acquired the script, with Eminem eyed to play the lead role, however the following August the studio dropped the project.
-Metro-Goldwyn-Mayer picked up the film that October. in December 2012, Eminem dropped out of the film to focus instead on his music.
+Metro-Goldwyn-Mayer picked up the film that October.
 Although Eminem was reportedly passionate about the story, he ultimately exited the project in December 2012 to refocus on his music career, stating that he considered himself "a musician first and an actor second."
 Antoine Fuqua signed on to the project in March 2014 with Jake Gyllenhaal replacing Eminem.
 Other casting news was announced in May 2014 with Forest Whitaker, Lupita Nyong'o, and Rachel McAdams officially joining the cast.
 In August of that year, it was announced that Naomie Harris would be replacing Nyong'o.
 Tyrese Gibson was cast but his scenes were cut from the film.

 Gyllenhaal did the research for his role by doing "tons of reading on boxers, orphan boxers, the spirit of gyms all over America, children who start early, [and] the history of foster care in America" while also spending five months training as a boxer.
 Eminem would later praise Gyllenhaal's performance, noting that "Jake smashed it" in an interview with Zane Lowe.

 Southpaw marks the first investment in an American film by Wanda Pictures, a division of Wang Jianlin's Chinese conglomerate Dalian Wanda Group.
 Principal photography began on June 16, 2014.

 It was originally to be set in Detroit, yet Pittsburgh was chosen for the filming and was used as a double for New York.